 foundryup.
 Then install Foundry by running:

-If everything goes well, you will now have three binaries at your disposal:
+If everything goes well, you will now have four binaries at your disposal:

 If you use macOS and display below error, you need type